Vodafone Executes Share Buyback Program with Goldman Sachs - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Vodafone Group Plc announced the purchase of 18,081,555 of its ordinary shares from Goldman Sachs International as part of a share buyback program.
-This transaction, which was executed on August 4, 2025, is part of Vodafone’s strategy to manage its capital structure by holding the repurchased shares in treasury.
-The move is expected to impact the company’s share capital and could influence its market positioning by potentially enhancing shareholder value.
+Vodafone Group Plc has repurchased 16,231,069 of its ordinary shares from Goldman Sachs International as part of a share buyback program.
+The shares will be held in treasury, increasing Vodafone’s total treasury shares to over 1.4 billion.
+This move is part of Vodafone’s strategy to manage its capital structure and return value to shareholders.

 The most recent analyst rating on (GB:VOD) stock is a Buy with a £1.40 price target.
 To see the full list of analyst forecasts on Vodafone stock, see the GB:VOD Stock Forecast page.